|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Helping Substance Abuse Clients with a 'Bath Visualization'

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track, we discussed three types of phobias which result in anxiety.
+In the last section, we discussed three types of phobias which result in anxiety.
 They were simple phobias; blood-injury phobias; and illness phobias

-On this track, we will examine the three substances that panic disorder clients misuse most commonly: caffeine; illicit drugs; and alcohol.
+In this section, we will examine the three substances that panic disorder clients misuse most commonly: caffeine; illicit drugs; and alcohol.

 Three Commonly Misused Substances

 The first substance abuse is caffeine.
 Although this may seem trite compared to such commonly known abuses as alcohol and cocaine, for a client with anxiety disorder, caffeine could be almost as dangerous.
 Depending on individual sensitivity, a cup of coffee in the morning may be enough to trigger anxiety symptoms in those clients suffering from panic disorder.
 The extra jolt that caffeine gives a client includes such symptoms as: jitteriness; indecisiveness; low blood sugar; and sleeplessness.